JuliaAstro/JuliaAstro.github.io/docs/src/community.md

 ## Code of Conduct
-The JuliaAstro community strongly values inclusivity and diversity.
-Everyone should treat others with the utmost respect.
-All members of JuliaAstro and other Julia organizations are expected to adhere to the [Julia Community Standards](https://julialang.org/community/standards/).
+The JuliaAstro community is committed to maintaining a welcoming, civil and constructive environment.
+All members are expected to adhere to the [Julia Community Standards](https://julialang.org/community/standards/).